iszn11/renjamlang/README.md

 g++ -std=c++17 -pedantic -Wall -Wextra -g -o rjl Common.cpp Main.cpp Lexer.cpp Parser.cpp Interpreter.cpp
 ```

-# Running

 After building run `./rjl` to get a REPL or `./rjl FILE` to read and execute a
 script in `FILE`.

-# Small examples

-Some lines for you to try out in REPL.

 # Examples